tomekn/Alfred_GTD_Import/README.md

 	gtd <task_name> -> waiting_for -> contexts

+The `waiting_for` and `contexts` inputs are optional.
-If you press enter on either the waiting_for, or contexts inputs without typing anything in, those sections will not be included in the GTD.
+If you press enter without typing anything in, those sections will not be included in the GTD.

 ## Configuration: